yipeichan/yipeichan.github.io/pricingWholelifeInsurance.md

   50% of the annual premium<br><br>

 <font color="black"><b>3.
 Endowment:</b></font><br>
-When the policyholder reaches age 105, the endowment is paid as 1.06 times the total premium paid.
+When the insured reaches age 105, the endowment is paid as 1.06 times the total premium paid.
 And the policy ends.<br><br>

 The mortality rate was based on the Fifth Life Experience Table of Taiwan Life Insurance Industry and provided as a CSV file in the Github project link page.</font>
 </div>